rmtheis/language-detection/README.md

 ## Training: Generating language profiles

 To generate a language profile, [download](http://download.wikimedia.org) a Wikipedia abstract file to use as a training data set.

-For example, click anwiki and download anwiki-20121227-abstract.xml to language-detection/abstracts/ then do:
+For example, click `anwiki` and download `anwiki-20121227-abstract.xml` to `language-detection/abstracts/` and do:

     cd language-detection
     mkdir abstracts/profiles
-    java -jar lib/langdetect.jar --genprofile -d language-detection/abstracts an
+    java -jar lib/langdetect.jar --genprofile -d language-detection/abstracts an python scripts/genprofile.py -i abstracts/profiles/an > AN.java

 ## Batch test (for 21 languages only)